Your Choice Of Funeral

 The same procedure applies as for a Nursing home death, but these units have the added responsibilities of having to report deaths on their premises to the local coroner.

 If the death is unexpected or the deceased has not seen their G.P. in the last 28 days or a Death Notification Form cannot be issued, the death will be reported to the coroner, this usually but not always leads to a Post-Mortem (Autopsy) taking place.
+For more information please click on the following link Coroners Post Mortems - The Department of Justice and Equality:

 When you have went over the funeral arrangements with us we will then liase with the Church on your behalf and pass on an appointed family members contact details.
 A priest or member of a Bethany team will then be in contact with that family member to discuss the ceremony.